juanep97/iop4/README.md

 ## Configuration

-After installation, take a look at the example configuration file (`config/config.example.yaml`), set the appropriate variables (path to the database, data directory, astrometry index files path, credentials, etc) and rename it to `config/config.yaml`.
+After installation, take a look at the example configuration file (`config/config.example.yaml`), set the appropriate variables (path to the database, data directory, astrometry index files path, credentials, etc) and save it to `~/.iop4.config.yaml`.

 ### Running Tests
 To run the tests, first follow the previous steps to configure IOP4.
 The test dataset will be automatically downloaded to your home directory